The status quo isn’t working.

 Build Affordable Housing

 Rent has skyrocketed because of corporate greed, and colluding landlords who jack up prices year after year.
-We can lower housing costs by investing city funds in affordable social housing, holding corporate developers accountable to their promises to build affordable units, and freezing property taxes for long-time homeowners who deserve to stay in their communities.
+We can lower housing costs by investing city funds in affordable social housing, defending tenants’ rights, and holding developers accountable to their promises to build affordable units.
 Housing is a human right – not a commodity!

 Green New Infrastructure